Here is a video on what food to pack:Watch

 Our lightweight tents sleep two or three people.
 This allows the weight of the tent to be distributed amongst several people.
 If you would like to bring your own tent, or would like us to bring a single-man tent for you (you will need to carry it) please let us know.

-Tips are greatly appreciated, and tipping is standard practice in the guiding industry in the United States. $25 per day of your trip is a good rule-of-thumb.
+Tips are greatly appreciated, and tipping is standard practice in the guiding industry in the United States. $40 per day of your trip is a good rule-of-thumb for overnight trips.
 A three-day Mt.
-Baker climb tip would be $75.
+Baker climb tip would be $120.
 Tipping more than this is a sign that the service was above average, and tipping less than this indicates that the service was below average.
 If your guide did extra work to help you achieve the summit, or if conditions for the climb were especially difficult, consider giving a higher tip.
 If your trip was scheduled as a three-day climb, but you summited and returned to the trailhead in two days, consider giving a tip for three days since the workload for the guide was about the same as for a three-day trip but compressed into two days.
-Finally, if you are the only participant on a trip consider tipping $50 per day, since the workload for the guide is about the same as for two clients, and the level of individual attention is higher.
+Finally, if you are the only participant on a trip consider tipping $50 per day, since the workload for the guide is about the same as for more clients, and the level of individual attention is higher.

 No. There are elements of the mountain environment that are not within the control of your guide or land managers such as the National Park Service.
-However, going with a guide can greatly increase your safety and the likelihood of summiting.
+However, going with a guide can reduce your exposure to hazards increase the likelihood of summiting.
 Guides provide instruction on what to wear, what to carry, how keep members of the rope team safe, and how to safely use equipment.
 Guides are trained to manage risk by reducing exposure to hazards such as rockfall and avalanche.
 They are also trained to arrest falls, perform rescues, and deliver medical assistance.
 Perhaps the greatest advantage of using a guide is her/his knowledge of the climbing route, which will help you avoid hazards, stay on-track even in adverse conditions, and ensure you have a tried-and-true summit strategy.

 When possible we do offer discounts.
 Please contact us for details.